How do I find last year’s AGI?

-- In your TurboTax Online or Mobile app account under Your tax returns and documents
+- In TurboTax Online or the mobile app under Your tax returns & documents

 - On your originally-filed 2017 tax return, form 1040 (Line 37), 1040A (Line 21), 1040EZ (Line 4), 1040NR (Line 36), Form 1040X (Line 1, column A)

-- By ordering a transcript or copy of your return on the IRS Get Transcript site, or buy a full copy of your return by following the instructions here.
+- By ordering a transcript or copy of your return on the IRS Get Transcript site or buying a full copy of your return by following the instructions here.

 The IRS requires your AGI for identity verification (unless you didn't file 2017 taxes; in that case enter 0 as your AGI) when e-filing, but as long as you transfer last year's taxes over to your 2018 tax return, we'll also transfer your 2017 AGI behind the scenes.

-If your 2017 AGI didn't transfer, you might be in the wrong account, or you might not have had access to last year's return for another reason.
-That's ok, we can help.
+If your 2017 AGI didn't transfer, you might be in the wrong account.

 First, make sure you're using the same user ID as the previous year when you sign in (the same e-mail but with a different user ID is considered a different account and won't have your prior year AGI).

-If you don’t have access to the account with your 2017 information on it, go here.
+If you don’t have access to the account with your 2017 information on it, we can help.